Kabali (soundtrack): Release

 Think Music acquired the audio rights for the Tamil version, as well as the dubbed Telugu, Hindi and Malay versions.
 Initially, producer S. Thanu decided to organise a grand audio launch event in Malaysia, on 30 May, where both the Tamil and Telugu versions will be released.
-Later, the makers decided to push the audio launch from 11 June, then to 13 June in a grand manner.
-However, since Rajinikanth was not in Chennai, and was holidaying in America, the makers dropped the idea of a grand launch event and composer Santhosh Narayanan announced that the songs will be released directly in all streaming platforms on 12 June 2016.
-The tracklist of the film was released on 9 June 2016, which features five songs.
+Later, the makers decided to push the audio launch to 11 June, and then to 13 June, and 12 June 2016.
+On 11 June, however, a cthrity-second clip was leaked on the internet, prompting the album to be released a day ahead of schedule.
+The tracklist of the film had been released a few days earlier, on 9 June 2016.

-After a 30-second audio clip was unanimously leaked through the internet, the makers released the album on Sathyam Cinemas, Chennai, on 11 June 2016, a day before the scheduled audio launch.
 The event was held at the presence of crew members, director Pa.
 Ranjith, composer Santhosh Narayanan, producer S. Thanu and Soundarya Rajinikanth in attendance, the first copy of the audio CD was handed over to Soundarya, by the crew members.
-The production house unveiled an official app for the film at the event.
-The lyrical videos of the songs were released by Think Music, through their official YouTube channel on 12 June 2016.
-The song teaser of "Neruppu Da" was released on 16 June 2016, and went ahead with 9 million views upon its release.
+Lyric videos for the songs were released by Think Musicthrough their official YouTube channel on 12 June 2016.
+The song teaser of "Neruppu Da" was released on 16 June 2016, and it was viewed 9 million times.

-The audio of the Hindi version was released on 12 June 2016, when the Tamil version was released.
 The audio of the Telugu version was released on 26 June 2016 at a pre-release event held in Hyderabad.
-After the announcement of the film's which will be dubbed in Malay, the makers released the Malay version, consisting of two songs on 1 July 2016.
+A Malay version with two songs was released on 1 July 2016.

-Post the film's release, an unreleased track "Thoondil Meen" which was not included in the film, was launched on 24 August 2016.
+An unreleased track "Thoondil Meen", was released on 24 August 2016.